hoster110/LoadCommandScripts/README.md

 en：

-Note that autotest.sh doesn't need to be changed, just keep adding scripts like run_start.sh, where run_start.sh and run_stop.sh are examples
+Note that autotest.sh doesn't need to be changed, just keep adding scripts like run_start.sh, where run_start.sh and run_stop.sh are

+examples：

-You can also add more run_x.sh
-You only need to do chain execution when you use it 1)./autotest.sh stop start xx, etc.
+You can also add more run_x.sh, You only need to do chain execution when you use it

+1)./autotest.sh stop start xx, etc.

-2) parameters can also be added to the corresponding commands in the chain execution:./autotest.sh start [param...]Stop xx/param...
+2) parameters can also be added to the corresponding commands in the chain execution:
+    ./autotest.sh start [param...] stop xx [param...]
 Particularly useful for automated builds, automated tests, and plug-in extensions (just keep adding run_x.sh scripts)